 If you were to dislocate your hip, you'd need the able hands of a physician to push your thighbone back into the socket where it belongs.
 But that effort of "reducing" a hip dislocation can be a tricky and even risky task.

 That's why some doctors now look to Captain Morgan — yes, the pirate on the bottle of rum — for inspiration.
-If you've ever looked closely at the label, you might notice Morgan standing confidently, one knee on top of a barrel.
-That pose that turns out to be a good way for doctors to apply force to the hip without having to crawl up on the patient's gurney.
+If you've ever looked closely at the label, you might notice Morgan standing confidently, one foot on top of a barrel.
+That pose turns out to be a good way for doctors to apply force to the hip without having to crawl up on the patient's gurney.

 A case series out this week in the Annals of Emergency Medicine found the technique to be a success for 12 out of 13 patients.
 But study authors caution that they haven't yet proved the technique is any faster, easier, or has fewer complications than other way of fixing hip dislocations.